emenkah/storechat/readme.md

 python manage.py createsuperuser
 ```

-You be good to go with:
+You should be good to go with:
 ```bash
 python manage.py runserver
 ```